samdenty/github-icons/README.md

   <img src="./cli/logo.png" width="150">
 </h1>

-## API & Website

 [![Open in Codeflow](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https://pr.new/samdenty/github-icons)

 [![Website demo](assets/api-demo.gif)](https://github-icons.com)

+## API Usage

 To use the API, generate a token by signing into the website first (click the search bar).
 A token is required we use the GitHub API, and that is rate limited.

-### API Usage

 Consider [sponsoring the project](https://github.com/sponsors/samdenty) as it costs to run the API.